Who is Responsible for Health & Safety in the Workplace?

 It is necessary for the adviser to have:

-• Sufficient personal qualities to be able to inform, persuade and advise people with diverse characters and needs, in such a way as to achieve the necessary aims of the organisational safety policy.
+• Sufficient personal qualities to be able to inform, persuade, and advise people with diverse characters and needs, in such a way as to achieve the necessary aims of the organisational safety policy.

 The main attributes of competence are the ability to:

-• Identify the root problem or issue in a situation
+• Identify the root problem or issue in a situation.

-• Implement the solution, most often through a third party (eg a supervisor or manager)
+• Implement the solution, most often through a third party (e.g. a supervisor or manager).

 • Monitor the operations of an organisation to attempt to foresee future problems and issues that may arise and take pre-emptive action where possible.

 The health and safety adviser role within an organisation may involve one person or a team of people.
+However, it doesn’t matter if you are appointing one person, or a team of people to manage health and safety aspects in your organisation, specific personal qualities should be present.

-The competent person needs to function as part of a team.
-This will be either within a health and safety department or as a part of the management team; this requires that he or she communicates effectively with managers and employees throughout the organisation.
+Firstly, the competent person(s) needs to function as part of a team.
+This will be either within a health and safety department or as a part of a wider management team.
+This requires that he or she communicates effectively with managers and employees throughout the organisation.

-• Resource management skills (time, finances, etc)
+• Resource management skills (time management, and financial literacy).

 • Enthusiasm, determination, and integrity.